 Component 1 will provide the opportunity for SMEs, researchers and AF-NDAs to incubate 20 innovative adaptation measures and cushion selected risk elements that could be associated with the trial-demonstration and ground-truthing with the USD 50,000 available to each grantee.
-The review of the proposals by the PRMG TWG will further assess risks on each project as these may depend on the type of innovative measures.

-- 27. Successful innovations replicated and scaled up. - 10 successful and outstanding innovative adaptation measures of the 20 incubated or showcased innovative adaptation measure(s) from Output 1.1 will be selected and provided the opportunity to accelerate for upscaling and replication.
-Each of the 10 selected will be provided a grant up to USD 200,000. - 28.
-Access and capacities enhanced for designing and implementing innovation.
-Component 2 provides the SMEs, researchers and AF-NDAs access to experts/specialists from SPREP including Tomai Pacifique register on cost recovery basis to supplement the limited capacities to design and implement inn-ovative adaptation measures.
-USD 200,000 have been budgeted for 400 working days at USD 500/day for technical assistance to enable participating PSIDS to access these experts/specialists. - 29.
-Additionally, grantees will have access to specific activities such as trainings provided by the Pacific Climate Change Centre (PCCC) Innovation Hub and, SPREP mentoring and support to report on the execution of grant activities. - 30.
+27. Successful innovations replicated and scaled up.

+10 successful and outstanding innovative adaptation measures of the 20 incubated or showcased innovative adaptation measure(s) from Output 1.1 will be selected and provided the opportunity to accelerate for upscaling and replication.
+Each of the 10 selected will be provided a grant up to USD 200,000.

+28. Access and capacities enhanced for designing and implementing innovation.

+Component 2 provides the SMEs, researchers and AF-NDAs access to experts/specialists from SPREP including Tomai Pacifique register on cost recovery basis to supplement the limited capacities to design and implement innovative adaptation measures.
+USD 200,000 have been budgeted for 400 working days at USD 500/day for technical assistance to enable participating PSIDS to access these experts/specialists.

+- 29. Additionally, grantees will have access to specific activities such as trainings provided by the Pacific Climate Change Centre (PCCC) Innovation Hub and, SPREP mentoring and support to report on the execution of grant activities. - 30.
 The accelerating effective innovative adaptation actions, and learnings in the Pacific programme has tremendous potential to enhance the work that PCCC has already started in the innovation space.
 In October 2022, PCCC hosted the first Pacific Virtual Innovative Exhibition which featured nine main exhibitors and other organisations.
 There was extensive interest and participation to learn about potential innovative solutions to climate change challenges in the region.
 The virtual space enabled people to connect and find out about both Pacific and global innovative solutions that have helped in responses to climate risks10. - 31.
 Evidence base generated and shared.